tkurtbond/tkurtbond.github.io/posts/2012/05/05/idol-of-the-orcs-s02/index.rst

 7 leather armor, 7 hand axes, 7 slings.
 46 sp 32 cp, and 70 XP.

-They were going to swear loyalty to warlord Ngarsh in Sacern Hills where the Hidden Dagger trip have taken refuge.
+They were going to swear loyalty to warlord Ngarsh in Sacern Hills where the Hidden Dagger tribe have taken refuge.
 Warlord Ngarsh acts on orders from a powerful demon that resides in the idol.
 The orcs are gaining stength due to the demon.